etwk/blog/content/lists/books.md

 - [ ] Last to Eat, Last to Learn: My Life in Afghanistan Fighting to Educate Women #must
 - [ ] Al Pacino: In Conversation with Lawrence Grobel
 - [ ] The Liverbirds: Our life in Britain's first female rock 'n' roll band
+- Julie Andrews
+	- [ ] Home: A Memoir of My Early Years
+	- [ ] Home Work: A Memoir of My Hollywood Years #must
+- [ ] Wifedom: Mrs Orwell’s Invisible Life #must
+- [ ] Hayek: A Life, 1899–1950 #must
+- [ ] The Dead Are Arising: The Life of Malcolm X #must
+- [ ] Genghis Khan and the Making of the Modern World
+- [ ] Camera Man: Buster Keaton, the Dawn of Cinema, and the Invention of the Twentieth Century
+- [ ] My Life, My Love, My Legacy #must
+- [ ] Autobiography of a Yogi (Paramahansa Yogananda)
 ## Psychology
 ### 1st priority
 - [ ] Mirror Thinking: How Role Models Make Us Human